Endourology/Minimally Invasive Surgery Fellowship Program

 doctor benidir is wearing a white doctors coat with a blue collared shirt and purple and gray tie

-Dr. Benidir, MD is an Assistant Professor of Urology and the Director of the Prostate Cancer Advisory Council of Florida.
-At Shands Hospital, Dr. Benidir performs robotic prostate, kidney, upper tract and bladder oncologic surgeries.
+Dr. Tarik Benidir, MD, MSc, FRCSC is an Assistant Professor of Urology and the Director of the Prostate Cancer Advisory Council of Florida.
+His surgical practice is based out of Shands Hospital.
+Dr. Benidir performs robotic prostate, kidney, upper tract and bladder oncologic surgeries.
 This includes robotic urinary diversions for bladder cancer patients.
-At the Florida Surgical Center, Dr. Benidir performs MRI/3D US fusion transperineal prostate biopsies and has a robust focal therapy program including high-intensity focused ultrasound (HIFU), TULSA and Irreversible electroporation (Nanoknife).
-From a research standpoint, Dr. Benidir is involved in several clinical trials in bladder and prostate cancer at our NCI designated Cancer Center here at UF and is the lead investigator on a reproductive organ sparing Radical Cystectomy trial.
+Dr. Benidir also performs MRI/3D US fusion transperineal prostate biopsies and has a robust focal therapy program including high-intensity focused ultrasound (HIFU), TULSA and Irreversible electroporation (Nanoknife).
+From a research standpoint, Dr. Benidir is involved in several clinical trials in bladder and prostate cancer at our NCI designated Cancer Center here at UF.
+He is the lead investigator on a reproductive organ sparing Radical Cystectomy trial.
 He is interested in prostate imaging, theranostics, and biomarker research for prostate cancer and focal therapy management.

-Vincent G. Bird, MD is Professor of Urology, Director of the Endourology, Chief of the Division of Minimally Invasive Surgery, and Director of the Urology-Nephrology Multidisciplinary Stone Clinic.
+Vincent G. Bird, MD is a Professor of Urology, Director of the Endourology Fellowship, Chief of the Division of Minimally Invasive Surgery, and Director of the Urology-Nephrology Multidisciplinary Stone Clinic.
 Dr. Bird is strongly committed to the UF endourology fellowship program, in particular, with regards to the provision of a structured training program of progressively increasing responsibilities in both endourological stone surgery and renal laparoscopy.
-He also oversees the fellow’s metabolic evaluation of stone disease in the clinic.
+He also oversees the fellow’s experience with metabolic evaluation of stone disease in the clinic.
 He provides mentorship for clinical research and manages a number of clinical databases that are part of an active clinical research program.

 head shot of doctor Benjamin K. Canales, a medical doctor.
 He is wearing his white lab coat with a pink collared shirt and a blue silver tie.
 He has dark hair.
 The background of the photo is medium blue.